 If you’re stuck with excess locations and inventory, cut your losses and concentrate on the following:

 Here are 3 Retail Management Tips From Michael Kors Store Closings

 Trends only last so long.
 There is always a danger of going back to the well too often.
 You took a chance and a product zoomed off the shelves, so you re-ordered and it too flew off the shelves.
 Another line came in with something similar and you purchased it.
 Yet if you went out of your way and visited other retailers or competitors, you might have seen the signs that things were peaking.
 Case in point, I saw fidget spinners on a counter display at a convenience store yesterday.
 Get out before your trends are over or everywhere.
 You need to always be taking chances and not becoming comfortable by simply reordering what worked.

 Discounting masks sales performance.
 If a majority of your sales occur only with a discount or coupon, something is wrong.
 Over-buying occurs when you don’t match demand with inventory.
-Using an open-to-buy program that only lets you purchase enough to achieve a profitable sell thru keeps pressure to discount low.
-You have to know your consumer, know demand, and know your sell-thru rate to avoid becoming over-bought.
+Using an open-to-buy program that only lets you purchase enough to achieve a profitable sell through keeps pressure to discount low.
+You have to know your customer, know demand, and know your sell-through rate to avoid becoming over-bought.